jakobrichert/EkkoTakeHome/readme.md

 6. Verify that the server is started by opening `http://localhost:4000/`.
 You should see "Hello world" in the browser
 7. For database we are using SQLite here.
 You can see some examples for how to use the driver we included here: `https://github.com/kriasoft/node-sqlite#examples`

-## ✅ What to do when you are done

-You can either upload the project to a github repo of your own (or something similar) and send us a link to it or you can zip your project and send it to us (remember not to include node_modules though!).

-We will talk about your solution in the next interview so you have a chance to tell us about your thoughts and ideas and why you have done it the way you have.

 # The tasks

 We have created a bit of functionality so you have something to work from.
 It is now up to you to add the following functionality.
-You will need to add new apis and integrate them with the react app:
+You will need to add new apis and integrate them with the react app.
+For styling you are free to alter the markup, change the classes etc. We have not included any css-libraries to keep the project simple, but if you feel much more at home with scss, sass, styled components or similar and feel like you can add them without spending too much time on it you're welcome to.
+You can find the mockups under `resources/`

 - [ ] The database comes with a list of users.
 Replace the dummy users in app.jsx with the actual users from the database

 - [ ] Make the form work, so users can be added with the form

-- [ ] Make edit work for individual users (you can use the same form in the top to edit the users if you want)
+- [ ] Make edit work for individual users (you can reuse the same form component in the top if you want)

-- [ ] Make delete work
+- [ ] Make delete work for individual users

 - [ ] When adding a new user, make sure the list updates

+- [ ] Style the page using the mockups

+# ✅ What to do when you are done

+You can either upload the project to a github repo of your own (or something similar) and send us a link to it or you can zip your project and send it to us (remember not to include node_modules though!).

+We will talk about your solution in the next interview so you have a chance to tell us about your thoughts and ideas and why you have done it the way you have.

-## 💡 Ideas for additional tasks
+# 💡 Ideas for additional tasks

 - Implement pagination either through buttons or on scroll lazy load
-- Make the app look better - you can do exactly as you want
 - Create another table that has a relation to the users-table this could be skills, hobbies, friends or something else and include this data in the app (CRUD)
 - Implement some kind of authorisation-strategy for the api (basic auth, JWT or something else entirely)
 - Add animations